Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the max amount of information (counted in megabytes per second) that can be transported over the external memory interface in a second.
-It's worked out by multiplying the card's bus width by its memory clock speed.
-In the case of DDR memory, it must be multiplied by 2 once again.
+Memory Bandwidth: Bandwidth is the maximum amount of data (measured in megabytes per second) that can be transported past the external memory interface within a second.
+It's calculated by multiplying the card's bus width by its memory speed.
+If it uses DDR memory, the result should be multiplied by 2 again.
 If it uses DDR5, multiply by ANOTHER 2x.
 The better the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, HDR and high resolutions.
+It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total amount of texture units by the core clock speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total texture units by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

 Display Prices